This article may contain compensated links. See our full disclosure here

 Tip – You can buy yourself a pair of these finely made shoes all along the coastline but the ones you find in the boutiques of Capri are the best.
 The shoemakers of Capri famous for their craftsmanship.

 Italy dress code: Simple and stylish layers

 Keep it simple and stylish – that’s your ‘what to wear in Italy’ mantra.

 As well as these rules of 3

-✔︎ Choose a 3 hued colour scheme and stick to it.
+✔︎ Choose a 3 hued color scheme and stick to it.
 I like to keep things neutral for my main pieces and add a bit of interest with accessories.
-Black, navy, light grey and white are my go to colours with pops of red, pink and/or light blue depending on my mood
+Black, navy, light grey and white are my go to colors with pops of red, pink and/or light blue depending on my mood

 ✔︎ Only take 3 pairs of shoes.
 I know this is hard but shoes add weight.
-I like to take a pair of ankle boots in winter, sandals in summer, and ballet flats.
-Avoid heels if you can, but if you must wedges are a much better choice for walking on cobblestones.
+I like to take a pair of ankle boots in winter, sandals in summer, and ballet flats in all seasons.
+Avoid heels if you can, but if you must, wedges are a much better choice for walking on cobblestones.

 ✔︎ Bring 3 statement accessories you love to brighten up your outfits – a scarf, pair of earrings or a fun hat can make all the difference.
 For Italy you must also pack sunglasses